giuliosmedile/project-csap/README.md

 All programs use some sort of debug to show whoever runs them what is going on behind the hood.
 However, for a _smoother_ user experience, `client` has them disabled by default.
 Calling `make client ARGS="-D=DEBUG"` explicitely shows debug prints.

-Albeit the "debug mode" is defined in all programs, and calling `make all ARGS="-D=DEBUG"` won't raise any errors, currently both `server` and `datarepo` programs do not make use of any debug print.
+All programs make use of those debug prints.
+A message showing `DEBUG MODE` will be the first thing printed by the programs if the debug prints are active.

 Of course, calling the `ARGS` flag on `make` allows to set all kinds of compiler variables.